 2017 Bitcoin Becomes Mainstream

 2017 IMF Growth Declaration

 February 2018 VIX melt up

 SP Worst Drawdown5 since 1999

 Historically, US Equities have been the highest performing asset class, delivering almost 9.6% nominal and 6.5% real returns, which is why many of our reads are intently focused on Equities.
-Although we do not use our composite Fear Index to short Equities, a read above 1.5 is fairly anomalous and indicates a level of uncertainty incommensurate with a confident buy read on Equities.
+Negative economic Growth in the long and short-term is currently counteracting the pro-Equity nature of positive medium-term Growth and positive Yield Spreads.

 From an econometric perspective, Commodities are primarily impacted by Growth (measured in the Short-Term), Fear and Inflation.
 Economic Growth requires raw materials, Fear causes market participants to flee from risky assets, and Commodities are an Inflation hedge.
 Our outlook on Commodities is fairly neutral today.
-Positive Short-Term Growth (Commodity buy signal) is being counteracted by positive Fear (Commodity sell signal).
+Negative Short-Term Growth (Commodity sell signal) is being counteracted by negative Fear (Commodity buy signal).
 Inflation is currently negative (Commodity buy signal), but quantitative easing in the market negates this factor.
 Our Gold-specific read on Inflation is also positive, making us long gold at the moment.

 Copyright © 2019 Ramsey Quantitative Systems, Inc.